CtrlK

 Distinctiveness Conflict Risk

-Exceptionally distinctive — explicitly delineates boundaries against three related skills (neo4j-cypher-skill, neo4j-migration-skill, neo4j-spring-data-skill) with specific exclusion clauses, making conflict risk very low.
+Exceptionally distinctive — explicitly delineates boundaries by naming three related skills it does NOT cover (neo4j-cypher-skill, neo4j-migration-skill, neo4j-spring-data-skill) with specific exclusion criteria.
+The niche of Neo4j Java Driver v6 is very clear and unlikely to conflict.

 3 / 3